md-sawrab/md-sawrab.github.io/_posts/2024-12-07-Statistics For Data Science - Basic Statistics.md

 ### **What is Statistics?**

-Statistics is the branch of applied mathematics that deals with collection, Organization, Analysis, Interpretation and Presentation of data.
+Statistics is the branch of applied mathematics that deals with the collection, organization, analysis, interpretation, and presentation of data to help make more effective decisions.

 Statistics is widely used in various fields such as science, economics, social sciences, business, and engineering to provide insights, make predictions, and guide decision-making processes.
 Statistics is like a tool that helps us see patterns, trends, and relationships in the data.
 Whether it's counting how many people like pizza or figuring out the average score on a test, statistics helps us make decisions based on data.